-If you were born in a post-Marky Mark and the Funky Bunch time, you may think that the worst thing Mark Wahlberg has done to the general public has been releasing the bro-infested abomination that is Entourage onto the world.
+If you were born in a post-Marky Mark and the Funky Bunch time, you may think that the worst thing Mark Wahlberg has done to the general public was releasing the bro-infested abomination that is Entourage onto the world.
 You'd be wrong.
-Stories about Mark Wahlberg reveal that the Ted-starring, action-movie helming celeb hides a dark past.
+Stories about Mark Wahlberg reveal that the Ted-starring, action-movie-helming celeb has a dark past.

-There are many dark Mark Wahlberg stories flying around the Internet.
+There are many dark Mark Wahlberg stories flying around the internet.
 Perhaps the most famous tales involve him beating Vietnamese men while yelling racial slurs.
-It doesn't stop there – if you wade into Mark Wahlberg's youth, there are instances of more racist attacks, pre-teen substance abuse, and drug dealing.
+It doesn't stop there - if you wade into Mark Wahlberg's youth, there are allegations of more racist attacks and drug dealing.
 He also said he had a serious drug habit before he was even a teenager.